 The unaudited interim consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of the Company's management, the accompanying unaudited interim consolidated financial statements contain all adjustments which are necessary to present fairly the Company's financial position as of March 31, 2016, the results of its operations and comprehensive loss for the three months ended March 31, 2016 and 2015.
-Such adjustments are of a normal and recurring nature.
-The results for the three months ended March 31, 2016 are not necessarily indicative of the results for the year ending December 31, 2016, or for any future period.
+In the opinion of the Company's management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of June 30, 2016, its results of operations and comprehensive loss for the three and six months ended June 30, 2016, and its cash flows for the six months ended June 30, 2016 and 2015.
+The condensed consolidated balance sheet at December 31, 2015 was derived from audited financial statements, but does not contain all of the footnote disclosures from the annual financial statements.
+The results for the three and six months ended June 30, 2016 are not necessarily indicative of the results for the year ending December 31, 2016, or for any future period.